Democratic Army of Greece: Civil War

-The Communist Party of Greece led the armed struggle, through the General Partisan Command, which was created on 28 October 1946, and headed by Markos Vafiadis.
-Order number 19 of the General Command, issued on 27 December 1946, renamed the guerilla groups to the Democratic Army of Greece (DSE).
+The KKE led the armed struggle through the General Headquarters of Partisans, created on 28 October 1946 and headed by Markos Vafiadis.
+Its nineteenth order, issued on 27 December 1946, officially set the name of the partisan forces as Democratic Army of Greece (DSE).
 The relevant order included the following comment regarding the DSE: "It is the national people's revolutionary army of the new Democratic Greece and fights with gun in hand for our National independence and for People's Democracy."

-In 1947, KKE and the Democratic Army formed the "Provisional Democratic Government" ("Mountain Government") under the premiership of Markos Vafiadis.
-After this, KKE turned illegal.
+In 1947, the KKE and the Democratic Army formed the "Provisional Democratic Government" ("Mountain Government") under the premiership of Markos Vafiadis.
+After this, the KKE was outlawed.

 As well as issues regarding the war effort, the Provisional Government had to deal with issues regarding the "People's Law" in the territories controlled by the DSE.
 These had to do with the judicial, financial, and political systems.
 As the Provisional Government was based on political forces which aimed to establish a socialist state, its decisions were driven by this political agenda.
 The self-determination of national minorities living in Greece was one priority.
 The Provisional Government and the KKE intended to establish a People's Republic of Greece in which all nationalities would work together in a Socialist state.
 An article written by Nikos Zachariadis expressed the KKE's strategy after the envisioned victory of the Democratic Army of Greece regarding what was then known as the "Macedonian Issue": "The Macedonian people will acquire an independent, united state with a coequal position within the family of free peoples' republics within the Balkans, within the family of Peoples' Republics to which the Greek people will belong.
 The Macedonian people are today fighting for this independent united state with a coequal position and is helping the DSE with all its soul...."
-The policy of self-determination for Macedonia within a People's Republic was reiterated during the 5th KKE Central Committee meeting held in January 1949, which declared that the "Macedonian people participating in the liberation struggle would find their full national re-establishment as they want giving their blood for this acquisition...
+The policy of self-determination for Macedonia within a People's Republic was reiterated during the 5th Plenum of the Central Committee of the KKE held in January 1949, which declared that the "Macedonian people participating in the liberation struggle would find their full national re-establishment as they want giving their blood for this acquisition...
 Macedonian Communists should pay great attentions to foreign chauvinist and counteractive elements that want to break the unity between the Greek and Macedonian people.
 This will only serve the monarcho-fascists and British imperialism...."